ItmoDreamTeam/MyRest/README.md

 After the android module has been built, the location of the artifact to deploy on an Android smartphone is `android/build/outputs/apk/debug/android-debug.apk`.

+## Development with IntelliJ IDEA

+### Server

+The configuration `MyRestServer` is created automatically on project initialization

+The server requires connection to PostgreSQL database

+Overridable VM options (Configuration / Environment / VM options):

+* -Dserver.port=9339
+* -Dspring.datasource.url=jdbc:postgresql://postgres:5432/main
+* -Dspring.datasource.username=postgres
+* -Dspring.datasource.password=
+* -Dstorage.directory=/home/user/Documents/storage

+### Website

+Run `./gradlew :js:run --continuous`

+### Android App

+_Requirements_: Android SDK

+The configuration `MyRest.android` is created automatically on project initialization

+If an Android device emulator is available, it will be configured.
+If a real Android device is connected via USB cable and debug mode is enabled, the device will be configured for running.